aleen42/PersonalWiki/projectManagement/review/review.md

 - The <ins>**quadruple constraint**</ins> of project management includes quality, scope, time, and cost constraints.
 - <ins>**Prject management**</ins> is "the application of knowledge, skills, tools, and techniques to project activities to meet project requirements."
 - Project management <ins>**knowledge area**</ins> describe the key competencies that project managers must develop.
+- Project <ins>**time**</ins> management includes estimating how long it will take to complete work, develop an acceptable project schedule, and ensure timely completion of a project.
+- Project <ins>**cost**</ins> management consists of preparing and managing the budget for a project.
+- A(n) <ins>**program**</ins> is "a group of related projects managed in a coordinated way to obtain benefits and control not available from managing them individually."
+- <ins>**Project portfolio man**</ins> refers to the process in which organizations group and manage projects and programs as a cluster of investments that contribute to the entire enterprise’s success.

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../../pic/tail.gif"></a>